git-developers/beauty-spa/readme.md

 [SQLite](http://sqlite.org)), as the previous name was creating unintended support issues.

-In September 2014, the project was renamed to "DB Browser for SQLite", to avoid confusion with an existing application called "Database Browser".
+In September 2014, the project was renamed to "Beauty SPA", to avoid confusion with an existing application called "Database Browser".

 ## Contributors